abhinav4848/Obsidian-Medicine/developmental dysplasia of the hip.md

 	Note: might be negative if hip is already dislocated at the time of presentation.
 Ortolani #named : relocate a dislocated femoral head.

-In infants older than 3 months, assessment by the Barlow and Ortolani tests is no longer sensitive.
+Galleazi #named:In infants older than 3 months, assessment by the Barlow and Ortolani tests is no longer sensitive.
 Perform the Galleazi sign to test for loss of abduction of the affected hip.
 # Investigation
 Confirm with USG as although can be self resolving, it presents as a spectrum so can be bad as well.
 USG from 6 weeks up to 4.5 months cuz hips are cartilaginous.